BERRIES - INFO

 The chart above shows the months the berry may be seen, and it's progression from inception (green) to ripeness (red) going through both yellow and orange in progression.
 This means that berries of all these colours can be found.

 Othertimes two colours may be separated by a slash, as in:

 A berry, botanically, is a fleshy fruit produced from a single ovary.
 In the centre are one or several seeds.
 Some are edible and delightful (such as Bilberry), others are edible but sour or acrid, some are edible in small numbers only (Guelder-rose), some are poisonous but edible after cooking (such as Elderberry), whilst others are inedible due either to their excessive astringency (Blackthorn), excessive hardness or poisonous nature (Henbane).
 Grapes are included in the botanical definition of a berry, but citrus fruit, such as Lemon, Lime, Orange and Grapefruit which have a thick rind and a very juicy interior, are not.
 Other fruits such as apples and pears are pomes, not berries.
-Agreggate fruits contain seeds from several ovaries, such as Blackberry, dewberry and Raspberry.
+Aggregate fruits contain seeds from several ovaries, such as Blackberry, Dewberry and Raspberry.

-However, for the purpose of this website, a broader definition of 'berry' is taken: if it 'looks' like a berry to the average person is is so named in common parlance (for example - its name ends in 'berry' - such as does 'Strawberry'), then it is included in the berry list [but with a proviso in brackets, such as (a pome), (a fruit) or (an aril].
-Neither Apples nor Pears look like berries (and are not botanically anyway) so are not included in the 'berry' list.
+However, for the purpose of this website, a broader definition of 'berry' is taken: if it 'looks' like a berry to the average person and is so named in common parlance (for example - its name ends in 'berry' - such as does 'Strawberry'), then it is included in the berry list [but with a proviso in brackets, such as (a pome), (a fruit) or (an aril].
+Neither Apples nor Pears look like berries (and are not berries botanically either) so are not included in the 'berry' list.

 For a detailed description of berries, fruits, drupes, pomes and others see Berry